d4l-data4life/kirby3-static-site-generator/README.md

 - Custom routes
 - Query parameters (unless processed by javascript)
+- Redirections / `die` or `exit` in the code (this also affects the compatibility with some other plugins)
 - Directly opening the html files in the browser with the file protocol (absolute base url `/`)

 ## How to use it